linventif/premade/README.md

 To configure the addon, you can edit the `sh_config.lua` file.

-To add a language, you can edit the `sh_languages.lua` file.
+To add a language, you can edit the `sh_langs.lua` file.

 # Support & Discord